0. Executive summary

 The structural costs of gerrymandering are well-documented: (a) suppression of competitive races (the U.S. House had only 37 districts decided within a 10-point margin in 2024, against ~130 in neutrally-drawn algorithmic ensembles on the same partisan geography); (b) distortion of statewide outcomes (the party with the brush draws an in-built seat advantage that can flip control of Congress on identical popular votes); and (c) the resulting erosion of representative accountability — members elected from safe districts have no electoral incentive to attend to the median voter in their district, because the median voter cannot defeat them.

 This dashboard generates maps algorithmically, with no input from political considerations.
-The same code, given the same random seed, produces the same map for any state every time.
-Different seeds produce different valid maps, sampling from the space of all balanced contiguous partitions.
-The intent is to show what neutrally-drawn maps look like, as a baseline for evaluating real maps.
+The default method — shortest-splitline (§4.8) — is fully deterministic: the same code produces the same single map for a state every time, with no seed at all.
+The alternative method — ReCom (§4.1–4.7) — is a sampler: the same code given the same random seed produces the same map, while different seeds produce different valid maps drawn from the space of all balanced contiguous partitions.
+Either way the intent is identical: show what neutrally-drawn maps look like, as a baseline for evaluating real maps.

 2. Data sources